Atep Rizal

-Atep Ahmad Rizal (born 5 June 1985 in Cianjur, West Java, Indonesia), simply known as Atep, is an Indonesian professional footballer who plays as a winger for Liga 3 club Persika 1951.
+Atep Ahmad Rizal (born 5 June 1985 in Cianjur, West Java), simply known as Atep, is an Indonesian former footballer who last played as a winger for Liga 3 club Persika 1951.

 Club career

 Persija Jakarta

 In 2004, Atep was signed by Persija Jakarta after a fairly good season with Persiba Bantul.
-It does not take long for him to get a place in the first team.
+It did not take long for him to get a place in the first team.
 His remarkable achievements with Persija opened wide opportunities for his international career.
 In 2005, he was called up to the Indonesian national team in the AFF Cup and scored once.
 His excellent performance at Persija attracted many clubs to sign him, including Persib Bandung who were in talks of bringing him in for the 2008 season.
 He stayed at Persija until the end of the 2007 season.

 Persib Bandung

 In 2008, Persib Bandung finally managed to sign Atep, after failing to get it in the previous season.
 Although his arrival was greeted so positively by Bobotoh, he did not get so many chances to play early in the season so many predicted that he would leave in the transfer season at the break of the competition.
 But he survived and his end began to get a chance to play even though only as a backup player.
 On 6 May 2009, he scored his first league goal in a 2–1 defeat to Pelita Jaya. the In 2014 season Atep became a hero for Persib after scoring a spectacular goal against Arema Cronus that sent Persib to the final against Persipura.
 The following season's league start was postponed, which cleared the way for Persib to compete in the AFC Cup before the league began.
 There, Atep scored in every match they played.

 Atep left Persib at the end of the 2018 Liga 1, after playing for the club for 10 years.